SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 XPath matcher
 ------------
-This request matcher will parse the matcher value as an XPath expression.
-It will transform the string to match into an XML object and then execute the expression against it.
+Parses the matcher value as an XPath expression, transforms the string to match into an XML object and then executes the expression against it.
 This will pass only if the expression successfully returns a result.

 Example
 """""""